 "After he took a few steps toward me, I then called, ‛Help!
 Anybody!'

 Then, I looked up as these guys cloaked in black and with red eyes suddenly appeared out of the shadows.
 They're called Shadowkhan, and there are nine tribes of them, but that's another story.
-To make a long story short, they kicked Hak Foo's butt while I wasn't even watching; I figured they were going to go after me as well.
-Then I looked up, and they were gone – even Hak Foo himself.
+Suffice to say the Shadowkhan kicked Hak Foo's butt while I wasn't even watching; I figured they were going to go after me as well.
+Then I looked up, and they were gone – even Hak Foo himself had vanished.
 I was puzzled, to say the least, and then turned to look at the cover of the archive. ‛Weird,' I said to myself."

 "Wow," remarked Xander as Jade paused to take a breath and then sipped her Coke.
 "That's some adventure."
 He thought for a moment.
 "Do you still have that tattoo?"